mbzuai-metaverse/VOODOO3D-official/README.md

 ## License

-This project is licensed under the Apache License Version 2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 This work would not be possible without the following projects: